 Choose New Stains, Shellac, Lacquer, and Hardware

-You could create a rustic look for your newly refinished cabinets with brushed on stain and varnish that matches your hardwood floors or tiles.
+You could create a rustic look for your newly refinished cabinets with brushed-on stain and varnish that match your hardwood floors or tiles.

-Alternatively, you could decide to go with shimmering mahogany, cherry, or teak that matches your backsplash tiles or framed wainscot wallpaper, and use ceramic pulls of a similar or contrasting color.
+Alternatively, you could decide to go with shimmering mahogany, cherry, or teak that match your backsplash tiles or framed wainscot wallpaper and use ceramic pulls of a similar or contrasting color.

-However, most will want to create a fabulous new look with a satiny stain, and one or more coats of polyurethane.
-Many choose contrasting colors for knobs and pulls; like shining finish with dull or matte-finished pulls.
+However, most will want to create a fabulous new look with a satiny stain, with or without a top coat of polyurethane.
+Many choose contrasting colors for knobs and pulls, like a glossy cabinet finish with dull or matte-finished pulls.

 Keep in mind labor cost is the most significant expense.
 When a contractor gives you a flat price with definitive specifications, make sure you know what’s included in that quote.